 Whether it’s been uprooting offices and adapting to working from home set-ups, or the closing of entire market sectors leaving staff furloughed or unemployed, the challenges for businesses – of all sizes – have been both testing in nature and plentiful in number.
 But this pandemic has also taught us what’s possible – from keeping teams and customers talking through technology, to identifying ways to adapt.
 It’s true to say that coronavirus has forced business owners and employees to find innovative new ways of working and serving their clients.

 In many cases, the Covid-19 pandemic has driven businesses to take stock, focusing on their more fragile business areas, or markets which are too heavily relied upon.
 This worldwide pause for thought has put business practices under the microscope like never before.
 Many small businesses have rallied, especially the more entrepreneurial ones, and are at least starting to seek out – and prepare for – future potential opportunities.

-We spoke to a handful of small businesses to get a better understanding of the specific challenges Covid-19 is posing for them and how they are adapting, which we will summarise in this article.
+We spoke to a handful of small businesses to get a better understanding of the specific challenges Covid-19 is posing for them and how they are adapting.

 The challenges of working from home

 In response to encouragement from the media and business groups, the majority of those able to have switched to working from home.
 This ensures social distancing is adhered to and limits journeys made outside of the home.
 However, for small businesses, the resulting challenges go beyond the simple practicalities of IT set-up and server access.

 Staff engagement is a huge area – looking at how management stay in touch with staff, how staff stay in touch with each other and how this impacts on productivity is of vital importance.
 As, depending on your industry, the definition of ‘small’ could differ, it is worth clarifying that the UK Companies Act of 2006 defines a small company as one employing no more than 50 members of staff.